jbreckmckye/jbreckmckye.github.io/source/_posts/net-yaroze.markdown

 ![](/images/2016/demo-rocks.png)

 A port of the 80s classic [Boulder Dash](https://www.youtube.com/watch?v=ChSKLFgpu0Q).
 Addictive and polished, but rather unforgiving.
 If you get stuck (I did), enter the password `41875763` to access all levels.
+This is one of my favourites of the collection.

 ### 10\.
 The Incredible Coneman, Lars Barstad and Per Ivar Pedersen